Freerotation is proud to be a Partner of Cardiff-based charity, Size of Wales.

 You can visit the Size of Wales website here: http://sizeofwales.org.uk/

-The charity is working to protect an area of rainforest twice the size of Wales.
+The charity protects an area of tropical forest twice the size of Wales.

-We support the Size of Wales by raising money through the sale of our t-shirts from the Freerotation Shop (ALL proceeds go to the charity), and through donations at the festival, and by raising awareness of their important work.
+We support Size of Wales by raising money through the sale of eco-friendly t-shirts from our Teemill shop (£5 donated per garment sold), through donations at the festival, and by raising awareness of their important work.

 Last year, Freerotation Artist, Aboutface (Ben Kelley), completed an ambitious and profound inter-cultural collaboration with the indigenous Wampis community in Peru.
 His project included a journey to Peru in June 2018 where he spent time and connected personally with the community.
 This was in direct co-operation with our partner charity, Size of Wales which supports the Wampis as part of their ongoing work to protect an area of rainforest twice the size of Wales.
 The project explores the evocative aural terrain of the rainforest and the sacred female songs of the Wampis, and is helping to raise awareness of the urgent threats to the Wampis’ forest home.
 Ben also working raised money through the donation of his artist fee and record sales, and through a crowdfunding project which he set up in support of the Wampi community during the autumn of 2018.